JosephTheExperiment/gyst/gyst docs/cli details/Subcommands.md

 	- -f, --force => Add, or replace without asking for confirmation.
 ---
 # delete
-- Description => Deletes a source/header file, a folder, a module, or a library.
+- Description => Deletes one or more source/header files, directories, modules, or libraries.
 - Args:
-	- name, name/version(conan required).. => A name for the type specified.
+	- names, names/versions(conan required).. => One or more names and versions (in case of adding libraries) for the type specified.
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to delete.
 - Options: